-If you don’t know, this would indicate that you, along with quite a few estate agents genuinely do not see that there is a need for improvement in the way houses are marketed and sold in this country.
+If you don’t know you, along with quite a few estate agents probably do not understand that there is a need for improvement in the way houses are marketed and sold in this country.

 1. Too many houses which go onto the market currently fail to sell at all.